captbaritone/eel-wasm/README.md

 - [ ] Wasm exposes no trig functions.
 We'll have to write our own?
 - [ ] Wasm exposes no rand function.
 We'll have to write our own?
 Where do we get our seed?
 - [ ] Will we always need `wabt` or can we reasonably emit binary by hand?
 [It's huge](https://bundlephobia.com/result?p=wabt@1.0.12).
+- [ ] Will we need to add epsilon checking? https://en.wikipedia.org/wiki/Machine_epsilon

 ## Usage